-- a.
-Whether the location, form and function of the outdoor living space is appropriate taking into account: - i. adverse effects on the outdoor living needs of the likely future residents of the site; - ii. any alternative provision on, or in close proximity to, the site for outdoor living space to meet the needs of likely future residents of the site;

-- iii. adequacy of mitigation of potential adverse reverse sensitivity effects on current Royal space, windows and the provision of fencing and/or landscaping; - iv. adequacy of mitigation of adverse effects from current Royal New Zealand Air Force functions and operations through the location of outdoor living space, windows and the provision of fencing and/or landscaping; and - v. adequacy of glazing, window design and location in mitigating the potential adverse effects form current Royal New Zealand Air Force functions and operations.
+- Whether the location, form and function of the outdoor living space is appropriate taking into account: - i. adverse effects on the outdoor living needs of the likely future residents of the site; - ii. any alternative provision on, or in close proximity to, the site for outdoor living space to meet the needs of likely future residents of the site; - iii. adequacy of mitigation of potential adverse reverse sensitivity effects on current Royal New Zealand Air Force functions and operations through the location of outdoor living space, windows and the provision of fencing and/or landscaping; - iv.-adequacy of mitigation of adverse effects from current Royal New Zealand Air Force functions and operations through the location of outdoor living space, windows and the provision of fencing and/or landscaping; and - adequacy of glazing, window-design and location in mitigating the potential adverse effects form current Royal New Zealand Air Force functions and operations.